To Sell Ebooks Online You Need To Attract More Web Traffic

 I like to set time aside each day for the tasks I have.

-The rest of my day is devoted to teaching, writing, and living life.
+The rest of my day, I devote to writing and living life.

 What’s your plan?